-Israel: Israel Then and Now: Archaeology, Transformation and Comparative Cultures
+Israel Then and Now: Archaeology, Transformation, and Comparative Cultures

 This program is open to undergraduate and graduate students, all majors.

-$3,964 (includes international airfare, health/travel insurance, program-related transportation in Israel, Hebrew University special programs fee, housing and some meals)
+$3,990 (includes international airfare, CISI health/travel insurance, program-related transportation in Israel, Hebrew University special programs fee, admission to sites, housing, and most meals)

 Courses and Credits